 For almost all NYU schools, you will be submitting your application via the Common App, which also has a specific supplement for NYU.
 These are time consuming and require a lot of research, but it's well worth filling it all out.
 And you have to, so why not do your best?

 The requirements will all help you transfer to NYU Stern, Tisch, Gallatin or the other popular schools like CAS and Steinhardt.
 However, these schools are expensive.
 So next, I want to give you some insightful information about NYU transfer scholarships before revealing my proven plan for transferring!

 Can You Win NYU Transfer Scholarships?

 Unfortunately, getting free money in the form of scholarships is much harder than just transferring into NYU.
-While financial aid is helpful, that is student loans you will have to pay back.
-You’re going to have to get a little more creative to secure scholarships as a transfer student.
-First, we’ll take a look at why its so tough to get transfer scholarships at NYU and then offer some ways to lower your tuition payments with out taking on student loan debt.
+While financial aid is helpful, it's considered student loans that you will have to pay back.
+You're going to have to get a little more creative to secure scholarships as a transfer student.
+First, we'll take a look at why its so tough to get transfer scholarships at NYU and then offer some ways to lower your tuition payments with out taking on student loan debt.

 Especially if you're transferring to NYU from community college, the cost of tuition is almost cut in half!
 So, NYU doesn't have too much sympathy for transfer student tuition because you're going to receive the same degree at a very discounted price.
 Also, since most NYU transfers are such great academic students who have strong passions, it's hard to just award merit based scholarships to any single candidate...they would have to give everyone a scholarship!